enthought/mayavi/docs/source/mayavi/examples.rst

   2. To see an outline (a box) of the data, navigate to the `Visualize->Modules` menu item and select the `Outline` module.
-     You will immediately see a white box on the TVTK scene.
+     You will immediately see a wireframe cube on the TVTK scene.
      You should also see two new nodes on the tree view, one called `Modules` and one underneath that called `Outline`.

   3. You can change properties of the outline displayed by clicking on